rook/kubectl-rook-ceph/README.md

 - `ceph <args>` : Run a Ceph CLI command.
 Supports any arguments the `ceph` command supports.
 See [Ceph docs](https://docs.ceph.com/en/pacific/start/intro/) for more.

+- `rados <args>` : Run a Rados CLI command.
+Supports any arguments the `rados` command supports.
+See [Rados docs](https://docs.ceph.com/en/latest/man/8/rados/) for more.

 - `rbd <args>` : Call a 'rbd' CLI command with arbitrary args

 - `mons` : Print mon endpoints